Energy and the Poor - Black Carbon in Developing Nations

 Summary

-The students will explore the impacts of the use of wood, dung and charcoal for fuel, generating black carbon, in developing countries.
-In-class discussion will generate several broad topics relevant to the use of black carbon generating fuels.
-Using the jigsaw method, small groups will explore one broad topic related to black carbon, then multi-topic groups will synthesize the information gathered.
+In this activity, students will explore impacts of the use of wood, dung and charcoal in developing countries for fuel, producing black carbon.
+In-class discussion will generate a list of several broad topics, impacts from the use of black carbon generating fuels.
+Using the jigsaw method, small groups will explore one broad topic related to black carbon, followed by the creation of multi-topic groups that will synthesize the wide range of information gathered on all of the topics.

 Context